hapax/hapax.github.io/assets/maximal.md

 ### 1.1.
 Length and rotation <a id="sec-1-1" name="sec-1-1"></a>

 When you rotate a stick, it doesn't magically change length, right?
 In fact, you can think of this as a *definition* of length: it is the thing that doesn't change under rotations.
+This just seems to be a basic physical fact about the universe.
 Here is a setup for measuring sticks.
 Take two identical rulers and put them at right angles.
 Call measurement along the first ruler called $\Delta x$, and the